 Look for branches with a height of at least 8 inches.
 While it’s preferable to collect supple young tips or softer tips for fresh use, you can also use woody stems.
 The flavor of these woody stems is fantastic when used fresh, and you can also use them like a skewer for meat dishes.

 To keep your rosemary plant happy and healthy, never cut more than a third of the plant off at a time.
-Instead, cut off the top 2 to 3 inches of each stem, leaving the remainder of the stem length to encourage it to grow back quickly.
+Instead, cut a 4-6 inch rosemary sprig off each stem, leaving the remainder of the stem length to encourage it to grow back quickly.

 You can harvest a few longer 6-8” sprigs for cooking or drying, but always leave a few inches of a branch on the plant to allow it to regrow.
 Then, before harvesting the same part of the plant again, let the branches grow back to at least 8 inches in length.